gracech5/projects-/timeseries_models/README.md

 An ARIMA model of (2,1,1) was chosen based on the auto-ARIMA library.
 More work is needed to further finetune the LSTM neural netowrk model.
 This application is a work in progress, I hope to add a year filter to show the performance of these models in different years.

+Note: the ARIMA model is retrained when the application is running, but the LSTM model and the results have been loaded in as it takes a while for the model to run

+To run the web application, download the folder and run the following lines in the terminal:
+- pip install -r requirements.txt
+- python app.py